rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 **A user accessing the Admin UI dashboard**

 By default the dashboard can be accessed over an HTTPS connection on port [8080](https://localhost:8080).
 You can provide the cockroach binary with a server certificate for the HTTPS connection.
 If the ApplicationName property is used in the Postgres connection sting, then the dashboard will split the query latency per connection.
 Some tools like IntelliJ IDEA will identify itself with the ApplicationName in the connection string.
 This makes debugging and analysis a lot easier.
 By default users are created without a password.
-You have to create a password for every user / system that is authorised access to the dashboard.
+You have to create a password for every user / system that is authorized access to the dashboard.
 The same user account is used for querying the system and accessing the dashboard.
 Once authenticated, the user can only see information about the databases it was granted access to.

 **A database node joining a cluster**

 If you run a secure cluster, a new node needs to authenticate itself with digital certificate.
 Obviously you don't want some random node to sync your precious data to it without strong authentication.
-The default port for internal traffic is the same as a the port that is used by clients.
+So be careful not to provide an SQL client with this kind of privilege.
+The default port for internal traffic (to synchronize database nodes) is the same as a the port that is used by SQL clients.
 To join a cluster a node needs to present a certificate with specific properties.
-So be careful not to provide a client with this kind of privilege.

 Digital certificates are verified using a chain of trust.
 The trust anchor for the digital certificate is the root certificate authority (CA).
-Your browser ships with a couple of predefined CA's that you could use to issue a client certificate.
-However, it would be tedious to manually request a client certificate every you want a node to join the cluster (or the certificate for the node expires).
+Most operating systems and browsers ship with a couple of predefined CA's that are trusted.
+You could request those one of those CA's to sign your certificate request.
+However, it would be tedious to manually request a client certificate every time you want a node to join the cluster (or the certificate for the node expires).
 It becomes really annoying when every new SQL client needs a certificate.
 To automate this process there are two options:

 **The cockroach cert command** can be used to create a chain of trust.
 You could use openssl to generate all the client certificates.
 In practice it's a lot easier to use the <span style="color: #9e9e9e">cockroach cert create-ca</span>, <span style="color: #9e9e9e">cockroach cert create-node</span> and <span style="color: #9e9e9e">cockroach cert create-client</span> commands to automate this process.
 These commands provide the properties on the certificates that are required by a cockroach cluster to authenticate.
 All of these commands require you to have the CA certificate and private key present when issuing a certificate.
 In general it is not considered a good practice moving the private key of the CA around your infrastructure.

 **Use an existing CA** if your company already has one.
 Digital certificates are signed with a private key.
 When using an existing CA, the third party or system is responsible for safely storing the private key to issue the digital certificates.
 When you want a new client to access the CRDB cluster, you should create a certificate with the correct properties and send a Certificate Signing Request (CSR) to the existing CA. The existing CA should respond with a digitally signed client certificate that can be used for authentication.

-## HashiCorp Vault
+## Vault

 Issuing and rotating digital certificates can be a painful proces.
 This might lead to long-lived certificates to postpone the pain of renewing or rotating them.
 Some developers will tell you ["if it hurts, do it more often"](https://www.martinfowler.com/bliki/FrequencyReducesDifficulty.html).
 I consider this to also be true for issuing digital certificates.
+Recently Google [proposed](https://www.zdnet.com/article/google-wants-to-reduce-lifespan-for-https-certificates-to-one-year/) to reduce the lifespan of https certificates.
 Vault allows you to automate a lot of the procedures around issuing, renewing and revoking digital certificates.
 This has the added benefit that you can respond quickly in the case of an emergency or when a certificate expires.
 Short-lived, single-purpose secrets generally reduce the attack surface of your infrastructure.

 Vault can handle different types of secrets like passwords, SSH keys, database credentials and certificates.
 It simplifies a lot of the operational burden when it comes to issuing, rotating and retrieving secrets.
 In the CRDB use-case both an SQL client and a database node can have multiple certificates.
 Certificates expire and in some cases they need to be revoked.
 Vault keeps a database of all the certificates it has issued.
 You can can use this database to batch operations like revoking specific certificates.
 The tool also provides an audit log to track abuse and detect anomaly patterns.

 The PKI secrets engine can integrate with your existing CA. It can also act as an intermediate CA. This allows you to delegate the issuing, [revocation](https://github.com/cockroachdb/cockroach/issues/29641), rotation and expiration of the database credentials to Vault.
 The tool integrates with existing authentication and authorization protocols, which allows you to mix and match.
 For example, you could use LDAP authentication to grant a database client access to a database.
 It provides a standardised API to support short-lived secrets.
-The following steps will show you how to generate the certificates for CRDB database nodes.

 ## Demo time

 ![chain of trust]({{ site.baseurl }}/assets/img/chainoftrust.png)

+The following steps will demonstrate how to generate the certificates for CRDB database nodes.
 The above image shows the chain of trust for the demo setup.
 A docker-compose file is used to start a vault and a cockroach cluster:

 ```bash
 git clone https://github.com/rinokadijk/vault-cockroach.git